yashodipsisal-lab/firstime-demo/README.md

 # firstime-demo
-these is my first Git Repositorty.
+This is my first Git Repositorty.